adamdb5/opennord/docs/index.md

 ```

 ## Fields
-- technology: `TechnologyEnum` - Which technology to use.
+- Technology: `TechnologyEnum` - Which technology to use.
 Possible values are TechnologyEnum_OPENVPN and
 TechnologyEnum_NORDLYNX.
 - Firewall: `bool` - Whether the NordVPN firewall is enabled.
 - KillSwitch: `bool` - Whether the NordVPN killswitch is enabled.